List of The Archers characters: The Carter family

 Christopher Carter (born 22 June 1988) (Wilf Scolding, formerly played by Will Sanderson-Thwaite) is the younger offspring of the Carter family.
 His mother had some difficulty bonding with him when he was born with a cleft lip.
 Now a farrier by occupation, a few years ago he had a brief relationship with Venetia, the daughter of a prominent Borsetshire family.
 His mother rather desperately encouraged this, to Neil's disapproval, but the couple soon found themselves incompatible, and Christopher finished the liaison.
 He began seeing Alice to the barely concealed delight of his social-climbing mother and the scarcely concealed horror of Alice's mother, Jennifer Aldridge.
 The couple married unexpectedly in Las Vegas during a 2010 summer holiday.
 Their first child, Martha Carter, was born prematurely in March 2021.

 Tracy Horrobin (Susie Riddell) is the younger sister of Susan Carter and frequently a great embarrassment to her.
 A single mother to Brad and Chelsea, she was a long running silent character before finding a voice.
-After bouncing between dead end jobs for years she convinced Oliver Sterling that she would be a breath of fresh air at Grey Gables, where worked with Lynda Snell as a receptionist before being made redundant when the hotel was shut down; she then worked at a chicken factory until she was fired, and now works at the Bull.
+After bouncing between dead end jobs for years she convinced Oliver Sterling that she would be a breath of fresh air at Grey Gables, where she worked with Lynda Snell as a receptionist before being made redundant when the hotel was shut down; she then worked at a chicken factory until she was fired, and now works at the Bull.
 When the village cricket team opened itself to female players she joined the team, eventually winning an election to become team captain.
 She is an erratic bowler, who often has to be stopped from excessive sledging.
 Susie Riddell had previously voiced Kate Aldridge but left the series to pursue other projects before returning as Tracy.